tenosiswono/PokeGrinder/README.md

 # PokeGrinder  🤖
 This is an Auto-Grinding bot made for Pokemeow.
-Efficient but not many features yet.
+Efficient with plenty of features and more to come.

 ## Supported features
 This bot can currently handle :